ervandew/eclim/src/doc/content/vim/java/search.rst

   - all - Search the whole workspace.
   - project - Search the current project, dependent projects, and libraries.
-  - type - Search only in the current type (source file).

 - -i: Ignore case when searching.